 • Human hygiene products from infectious cases and all related soiled surgical dressings

 • Swabs and other similar waste

 • Sharps – these are items that could cause cuts or puncture wounds, including: Hypodermic Needles, Syringes with needles attached, Scalpels and other blades.
 This includes sharps that are self administered.

-We will not collect any Hypodermic needles that are not contained within a proper sharps box which are available on prescription or can be purchased from our contractor.
+We will not collect any Hypodermic needles that are not contained within a proper sharps box which are available on prescription.
 Waste produced by treatment administered by a medical professional becomes their responsibility to dispose of.

 To set up arrangements for this service please complete the Healthcare Waste Collection Referral Form which will also need to be completed by a healthcare practitioner.
 Once returned to us and processed, your contact details will be passed to our contractor who will contact you to arrange collection.